GoogleCloudPlatform/gke-rolling-updates-demo/blue-green-upgrade/README.md

 1.  **Create the Kubernetes Engine cluster:**
     The `create` action will create a regional Kubernetes Engine Cluster and deploy the example application.

     ```console
     ./cluster_ops.sh create
     ```

     You will be prompted to continue, input `Y`.
-After a few minutes the Kubernetes Engine cluster will be created and an application will be installed.
+After a few minutes the Kubernetes Engine cluster will be created, the Elasticearch cluster will be installed, and an index containing the works of Shakespeare will loaded.
 The last several lines of output will look like this:

     ```console
-      Installing Hello App
-      deployment.apps "hello-server" created
-      service "hello-server" created
+    Creating the Shakespeare index
+    {"acknowledged":true,"shards_acknowledged":true,"index":"shakespeare"}
+    Loading Shakespeare sample data into Elasticsearch
+      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
+                                     Dload  Upload   Total   Spent    Left  Speed
+    100 62.6M  100 38.5M  100 24.1M  1642k  1029k  0:00:24  0:00:24 --:--:-- 3719k
+    Sample data successfully loaded!
     ```

 1.  **Upgrade the control plane:**